linanw/Marlin/.github/issue_template.md

 ------------------------------------------------------------
 ### Bug Report
 - Description: ---
-- Expected behaviour: ---
+- Expected behavior: ---
-- Actual behaviour: ---
+- Actual behavior: ---
 - Steps to reproduce:
   - Do this
   - Do that